mokimokheonpark/Job-Scraper/README.md

 2. Simply run the "main.py" file using the following command: python main.py
 3. Enter the keyword you want to search for when prompted.

-Using your keyword, the scraper will search for job postings on the We Work Remotely website and save the data to a CSV file.
+The scraper will then search for job postings on the We Work Remotely website that match your keyword,
+and save the data to a CSV file with the name "{keyword}_jobs_data.csv" in the project directory.

 ## Contributions